August 30th 2021

 By Corey Sherwood

-The size of the mortgage you can afford varies depending on the type of loan you apply for and your down payment.
+The size of the mortgage you can afford depends on the type of loan you apply for and the size of your down payment.
 With a larger down payment, you can generally qualify for a lower interest rate, which results in lower monthly payments and allows you to borrow more.
-For those who have enough to purchase a home outright, is it better to do so or take a mortgage?
-The answer depends on your financial status and current homeownership options.
+But for those who have enough to purchase a home outright, is it better to do so or take a mortgage?
+The honest answer depends on your financial status and current homeownership options.

 For older individuals, the concept of living mortgage-free is appealing.
 Many people sell their home and downsize to a property that’s easier to maintain.
 Homeowners who have little or no mortgage left on their property might consider whether they want to purchase another property with the sale proceeds rather than getting a mortgage.